 Rather then outsource certain parts of the business, Laurie decided to learn as much as she can.
 Today she handles their sales and marketing and compliance (not always easy with regulations often differing state by state) and created the concept design for their label.

-Recognizing the fact they are a newer producer – despite making wine from their vineyard for a number of years already, they have priced their wines quite reasonably.
-Their wines are mostly sold direct – at the time of this review the only retail outlet in the Napa Valley that carries their wines is Calistoga Wine Stop in the town of Calistoga.
+Recognizing the fact they are a newer producer and despite making wine from their vineyard for a number of years already, they have priced their wines quite reasonably.
+Their wines are mostly sold direct; at the time of this review the only retail outlet in Napa Valley that carries their wines is Calistoga Wine Stop in the town of Calistoga.
+Poggi Wines is a member of the Calistoga Winegrowers Association and attends and pours wine at several of the member events each year.
 For more information and to purchase wine, visit: www.poggiwines.com